survivejs/webpack-book/manuscript/styling/04_autoprefixing.md

 If you build the application now (`npm run build`) and examine the built CSS, you should see that CSS was added to support older browsers.
 Try adjusting the definition to see what difference it makes on the build output.

 T> You can lint CSS through [Stylelint](http://stylelint.io/).
 It can be set up the same way through _postcss-loader_ as autoprefixing above.

+T> It's possible to define a browserslist per development target (`BROWSERSLIST_ENV` or `NODE_ENV` in the environment) by using `[development]` kind of syntax between the declarations.
+See [browserslist documentation](https://www.npmjs.com/package/browserslist#configuring-for-different-environments) for further information and options.

 ## Conclusion